hotwired/turbo-android/README.md

 1. Android API 24+ is required as the `minSdkVersion` in your build.gradle.
 1. In order for a  [WebView](https://developer.android.com/reference/android/webkit/WebView.html) to access the Internet and load web pages, your application must have the `INTERNET` permission.
 Make sure you have `<uses-permission android:name="android.permission.INTERNET" />` in your Android manifest.

-### Create a configuration
+### Create a Configuration
-A configuration file is what determines a variety of rules Turbolinks will follow to navigate and present views.
-It consists of both global settings and path specific rules that determine how and when a particular fragment will be navigated to.
+A configuration file determines the set of rules Turbolinks will follow to navigate and present views.
+It consists of both application-level settings as well as path specific rules that determine how and when a particular URI will be navigated to.

-At very minimum, you will need a `src/main/assets/json/configuration.json` file that Turbolinks can read, with at least a single path configuration.
+At minimum you will need a `src/main/assets/json/configuration.json` (or similar) file that Turbolinks can read, with at least one path configuration.

+Note that the configuration file is processed in order and cascades downward, similar to CSS.
+The top most declaration should establish the default behavior for all path patterns, while each subsequent rule can override for specific behavior.

 Example: